-This chapter covers the background of the study, statement of the problem, the purpose of the study, research questions, and scope of the study and significance of the study.
+This chapter contained the background of the study, basic variables of the study, statement of the problem, purpose of the study, research objectives, research questions, and hypothesis of the study, scope of the study and significance of the study.

-1.1 Background of the study.
+1.1Background of the study

-Teacher motivation has become an important issue given their responsibility to impart knowledge and skills to learners.
-It is argued that satisfied teachers are generally more productive and can influence students' achievement (Mertler, 1992).
-Motivation guide people's actions and behaviours toward achievement of some goals (Analoui, 2000).
-In work and other contexts therefore, motivation is often described as being intrinsic or extrinsic in nature (Sansone & Harackiewicz, 2000).
-Intrinsic motivation, deriving from within the person or from the activity itself, positively affects behavior, performance, and well being (Ryan & Deci, 2000).
-Extrinsic motivation on the other hand, results from the attainment of externally administered rewards, including pay, material possessions, prestige, and positive evaluations among others.
-Since Thorndike (1911), thousands of studies, from laboratory experiments to field interventions such as the Emery Air Freight study (Hamner & Hamner, 1976), have been carried out on the behaviorist tradition of changing behavior by manipulating extrinsic contingencies.
-Through the identification and change of environmental contingencies, including extrinsic reinforcements, motivation increases have been realized in work behaviors including attendance, punctuality, stock work, selling, cost reduction, work quality, productivity, sales calls, and customer service (Komaki, 1982).
+Teachers' motivation has become an important issue given their responsibility to impart knowledge to learners.
+It is argued that satisfied teachers are generally more productive and influence pupils achievement (Mertler 1992).
+Motivation guides people's actions and behavior towards achievement of some goals (Analoui 2000).
+In work and other contexts, therefore motivation is often described as being intrinsic or extrinsic in nature (Sansone and Harackiewicz, 2000).
+Intrinsic motivation, deriving from within the person or from the activity itself, positively affects behavior, performance, and well-being (Ryan and Deci, 2000).
+Extrinsic motivation, on the other hand, results from the attainment of externally administered reward including pay, material possession, prestige and positive evaluations among others.

+1.2 Basic variables of the study.